Learning Community and Orientation

 The college maintains several computer labs on campus with helpful and knowledgeable staff members.
 Students may receive personal assistance with campus logins, general computer help, and assistance locating information.
 The computers in these labs are loaded with Microsoft Office and other software appropriate to the division in which the lab is located.
 Students may print a reasonable number of pages.
 We do ask that students be aware of what they print and be as efficient as possible.
 Please print only what you need.

 In addition to the computer labs, wireless access for guests is provided throughout the campus.

 Academic Testing Services

 Academic Testing Services in the LRC administers make-up tests for on-campus classes and tests for self-paced, correspondence, Internet, and telecourse classes.
 Most other colleges have a testing center that serves in this capacity.
 We have a reciprocating agreement with other colleges to have tests protored for our distance learning students at their institutions.

 Most courses require software which can be obtained through free downloads.
 Students may already have the necessary software or may find it on our Downloads page.
 In addition, students enrolled in at least one business course are elligible for MSDN Academic Alliance Software.

 Need More Help?

-Students seeking help with Desire2Learn, should first consult the material available on our Rose D2L Help site.
+Students seeking help with Desire2Learn, should first consult the resources available on our Rose D2L Helpdesk Knowledgebase.
 If you need further assistance, please contact the Rose D2L Helpdesk.